Alice in Wonderland Party Ideas

-You could take inspiration from the original Lewis Carroll book, which has some wonderful illustrations by John Tenniel (right), the classic Walt Disney cartoon which uses lots of bright colors, or the recent Tim Burton film which has a more fantastical and surreal style with slightly more muted pastel tones.
-Whichever you choose, there are lots of Alice in Wonderland party ideas and decorations below to compliment your theme.
-Kids will love the magical Tim Burton styling but a few references to the original book will add some credibility to your decorations and stop your tea party looking too commercial.
+You could take inspiration from the original Lewis Carroll book, which has some wonderful illustrations by John Tenniel, the classic Walt Disney cartoon, which uses lots of bright colors, or the recent Tim Burton film, which has a more fantastical and surreal style with slightly more muted pastel tones.

+Personally, I think a combination of the Tim Burton film and the original book illustrations work really well.
+Kids will love the magical Tim Burton styling, but a few references to the original book will stop your tea party looking too commercial.
 And you really want to encourage kids to read the book anyway.

 Below are some suggestions for invitations to go with these Alice in Wonderland party ideas: